 One pup or two?

-These dogs are highly intelligent and driven to seek a job or purpose, and when a well-bred ES pup is properly bonded to his human leaders, he will be motivated to be a good little pack member and help and impress them with his knowledge and obedience of their rules.
-When bonded to another dog instead, what the humans might think about what he is doing is no longer pup's first concern.
+These dogs are highly intelligent and driven to seek a job or purpose.
+When a well-bred ES pup is properly bonded to his human leaders, he will be motivated to be a good little packmember, happily following us along looking for ways to help us with whatever we are doing.

 English Shepherds have been selectively bred for many, many generations to bond and follow closely and act as the farmer's "right hand" and companion throughout the workday, so generally do not do well kenneled or otherwise left to their own devices for long periods.

 If you are considering two pups as company for one another because your situation is one where they would be spending more than a few hours a few times a week alone in confinement, you would probably have better results with different breed.
 Bored, frustrated, under-exercised English Shepherds will often engage in nuisance behaviors like barking, digging, chasing/harassing livestock or other pets for fun or other destructive behaviors, overprotecting the territory and/or family members and in general can become more of a liability than an asset without sufficient and appropriate interaction, training and outlets.
 Again, it doesn't have to be livestock work, but most ES are not happy or easy dogs to live with without some kind of job or activity to do for and/or with their humans.